-Emphasis: Ideally, academic research would create the evidence base for new approaches to prevention and early detection, product development research would provide new methods, diagnostics, imaging or devices for early cancer detection, and the prevention program would implement interventions to put these new approaches into practice once a solid evidence base of effectiveness exists.
-Strategies would include each program issuing either a targeted RFA or listing prevention or early detection as an area of emphasis (among others) within current RFAs.
+Ideally, academic research will create the evidence base for novel approaches to prevention and early detection.
+Product development research will provide new methods, diagnostics, imaging, or devices, for early cancer detection.
+The prevention program will implement interventions to put these innovative approaches into practice once a solid evidence base of effectiveness exists.
+Strategies include each program issuing either a targeted RFA or listing prevention or early detection as an area of emphasis (among others) within current RFAs.
 In addition, the programs can explore RFAs that could span programs, e.g. RFAs that would support a research component to a prevention project.